aimclub/evoguess-ai/docs/source/user_manual/algorithm.rst

 Algorithm
 =========

-| This package defines a metaheuristic algorithms for fitness function optimization.
+| This package defines a metaheuristic algorithms for fitness `Function <function.html>`_ optimization.
 All the necessary and optional parameters that determine the behavior of the algorithm are also set here.

 Strategy (μ, λ) (Evolution Algorithm)
 --------------------------------------

 | Implementation of evolutionary strategy **(μ, λ)**.
 The behavior of this implementation is controlled by the following parameters:

-* **mutation** -- Instance of `Mutation <algorithm_modules/mutation.module.html>`_ module.
+* **mutation** -- An instance of the `Mutation <algorithm_modules/mutation.module.html>`_ module.
-* **selection** -- Instance of `Selection <algorithm_modules/selection.module.html>`_ module.
+* **selection** -- An instance of the `Selection <algorithm_modules/selection.module.html>`_ module.
 * **mu_size** -- The size of the parent population.
 * **lambda_size** -- The size of the offspring population.
 * **max_queue_size** -- The maximum number of processed individuals at the same time, for which the fitness function values is calculated.
-By default, the value is not set, that is, the number of  processed individuals at the same time will depend on the amount of allocated computing resources.
+By default, the value is not set, that is, the number of  processed individuals at the same time will depend on the amount of allocated computing resources through the `Executor <executor.html>`_ instance.

 .. note::